Omega359/arrow-datafusion/docs/source/user-guide/sql/scalar_functions.md

 #### Arguments

 - **expression**: Expression to operate on.
 Can be a constant, column, or function, and any combination of arithmetic operators.
+- **format_n**:
-- **format_n**: Optional [Chrono format](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) strings to use to parse the expression.
+  Optional [Chrono format](https://docs.rs/chrono/latest/chrono/format/strftime/index.html) strings to use to parse the expression.
   Formats will be tried in the order they appear with the first successful one being returned.
 If none of the formats successfully parse the expression an error will be returned.
-Note: parsing of named timezones is not supported (e.g. 'America/New_York'), even when using %Z format.
+Note: parsing of named timezones (e.g. 'America/New_York') using %Z is only supported at the end of the string preceded by a space.

 #### Example